unki2aut/ytproxy/README.md

 ytproxy
 =======

-HTTP Proxy for video source supported by youtube-dl
+HTTP Proxy for video sources supported by youtube-dl